 Michael is the founder and director of Evaluation Associates and a thought leader in assessment for learning.
 He is the author of Clarity in the Classroom which is recognised by teachers as the best New Zealand text on assessment for learning.

-Michael is currently directing the Consortium for Professional Learning (CPL) Leadership and Assessment PLD in the Ministry of Education's Southern, Central South and Northern regions.
+Michael directed the Consortium for Professional Learning (CPL) Leadership and Assessment PLD in the Ministry of Education's Southern, Central South and Northern regions.
 This is an innovative whole school programme designed to support school leadership to accelerate student achievement, particularly for Māori, Pasifika and students with special education needs.
 He is also the co-national lead for the Ministry of Education’s Māori-medium aromatawai (assessment) project.

 Michael has a deep knowledge of the New Zealand education system and what it takes to lead an effective school, create inspired and inspiring teachers and enable students to become powerful engaged learners.
 He is also one of New Zealand’s most highly regarded evaluators.